 Details of your presenting complaint and a thorough medical history will be taken.
 An assessment will be carried out, a treatment plan will be agreed with you, and your progress is reviewed periodically.

 A standard treatment for example, of toenail cutting and removal of hard skin and corns is generally included at your initial consultation; however, this may not always be the case and is dependent on your foot complaint and the time given for the appointment.
 An extended appointment time can be requested and scheduled, if you require one.

 The outcome of your appointment can be any of the following:

-Please print off and complete the new patient consent form and medical history questionnaire opposite, and bring both copies along with you to the appointment.
+Please print off and complete the new patient consent form opposite, and bring it along with you to the appointment.